bodom0015/developer-workflow/README.md

 ## Git: Development
 Now that the ticket has been assigned and marked In Progress, you are now ready to start completing the work described by this ticket.

-The general workflow for making code modifications is:
-Fork -> Clone -> Branch -> Commit -> Push -> Pull Request

 ### Forking a Repository
 At the top-right of this page, click the **Fork** button.
 Click this button after logging into GitHub with your credentials.